PROSA-Project/prosa/README.md

 # Prosa: Formally Proven Schedulability Analysis

 This repository contains the main specification & proof development of the [Prosa open-source project](https://prosa.mpi-sws.org).
-Technically, Prosa is a library for the [Rocq Prover](https://rocq-prover.org) (previously known as the [Coq Proof Assistant](https://rocq-prover.org/about#Name)).
+Technically, Prosa is a library for the [Rocq Prover](https://rocq-prover.org).

 The Prosa project was launched in 2016.
 From 2018–2021, Prosa was refactored and enhanced in the context of the [RT-Proofs research project](https://rt-proofs.inria.fr/) (funded jointly by ANR and DFG, projects ANR-17-CE25-0016 and DFG-391919384, respectively).